 Application Process.
 All applications for funding will be vetted, evaluated, and ranked by the HSPN's Performance Review Committee (PRC), ratified by the HSPN membership and eventually submitted to HUD via the ESNAPS system.
 Any new projectly selected for inclusion in the cdy's application will be given the opportunity to develop and complete an application for funding based on guidance provided by the Chy's OHCD and HUD.
+The OHCD is the Collaborative Applicant for the New Bedford CoC and will submit the application for funding based on guidance provided by the Chy's OHCD and HUD.
 The OHCD is the Collaborative Applicant for the New Bedford CoC and will submit the application for funding on behalf of the New Bedford CoC.

 Agencies who wish to participate in the PY2022 New Bedford Continuum of Care Homeless Assistance application to HUD will need to respond to the attached RFP using the attached application in order to be aligble and prepared for this year's application submission.
-The complete RFP with application is also available at the HSPN website as thittps://www.ndhing.ncm/csc.commetitions-how egens/1
+The complete RFP with application is also available at the HSPN website as thittps://www.ndhing.ncm/csc.commetitions-home orgens/1

-Euroling: A though FLU has not yet released section and the cost competition's estimated funding amounts, the New Bedford CoL estimates the following funding (in addition to any fundaments and the state of the real section process):
+Euroling: A though FLU has not yet released section and the cost competition's estimated funding amounts, the New Bedford CoL estimates the following funding (in addition to any fundament available through the oxid conting process):